skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_Connectors.md

 This section describes how you can create and manage your connectors.

-As a reminder connectors are the way users can define data sources that the masking engine should connect to.
+As a reminder, connectors are the way users define the data sources to which the masking engine should connect.
 Connectors are grouped within environments.
-In order to navigate to the connectors screen, click on an environment and then click the connectors tab.
+In order to navigate to the **connectors** screen, click on an environment and then click the **Connector** tab.

 ![](./media/image5.png)

+The **connectors** screen contains the following information and actions:

+  - **Connector ID** — The numeric ID of the connector used to refer to the connector from the Masking API.

+  - **Connector** — The name of the connector.

+  - **Meta Data Source** — The type of connector.
+One of Database, File, or Mainframe.

+  - **Type** — The specific type of connector.

+  - **Edit** — Edit the connector.
+See more details below.

+  - **Delete** — Delete the connector.
+See more details below.

+The connectors on the screen can be sorted by the various informational fields by clicking on the respective field.

 ## Creating a Connector